GOP Senator Tries to Explain to CNN Host Obama Gave Us the Border Mess

 “We are not facing reality” and “we are not fixing the root causes”, Johnson said.
 There were 4,000 children coming in alone before DACA but now it’s 30,000 a month.
 That is because of the policies instituted under Barack Obama.

-CNN’s Tapper claimed her heard what he was saying.
+CNN’s Tapper claimed he heard what he was saying.

 It’s a very good video and well worth the time.